cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist-part2-draft.md

     <figcaption>cutieMark is an open-ended list, designed as a String</figcaption>
 </figure>

-But *String* is a technical concern and it might make the design more obvious to replace usages of the *EString* by your own EDataType which express a domain specific type but is mapped to ``java.lang.String`` all the same.
+But *String* is a technical concern and it might make the design more evident to replace usages of *EString* by your own EDataType if it express a domain specific type, even if you keep it mapped to ``java.lang.String``.
 It makes the Ecore model more explicit and paves the way for a behavior which can be specific to this particular type.

 <figure>
     <a href="{{ site.url }}/images/blog/datatype2.png"><img src="{{ site.url }}/images/blog/datatype2.png"></a>
     <figcaption>We are know sure we won't mix cutiemarks with something else</figcaption>
 </figure>

-If your custom datatype is not mapped to a very standard Java type, then make sure your implementation **is compliant with the equals/hashcode contract**.
+If your custom datatype is not mapped to a very standard Java type, then make sure your implementation **is compliant with the equals/hashcode contract** tools like EMF Compare will have no mean to compare those individual values.

 ### ☑ the .genmodel output folders are specified or made empty

 A simple right-click, *Generate All* action on the genmodel should give the result you intend.
 Don't rely on peoples **knowing** before-hand that you should only generate the `model` and `edit` plugin for instance.
+Don't make them think about such things.

 You can do so in making the corresponding `[...]
-Directory` properties empty.
+Directory` properties empty in the genpackagge instance.

 <figure>
     <a href="{{ site.url }}/images/blog/empty-tests-directory.png"><img src="{{ site.url }}/images/blog/empty-tests-directory.png"></a>